 Or, if you’re posting a photo of a dish on your menu, you might want to share a little bit about its history or why it’s a customer favourite.

 Remember, the goal is to make people want to order the dish, so don’t give away too much information.

 #4.
 Give Your followers a Glimpse into Your Restaurant’s Culture

 Your restaurant’s culture is what makes it unique and sets it apart from your competition.
 And what better way to show off your culture than by posting photos on Instagram?

-You can use Instagram to give your followers a behind-the-scenes look at what goes into running your restaurant.
-That could include photos of your kitchen staff prepping food, your waitstaff taking orders, or even you (the owner) greeting customers.
+You can use Instagram to give your followers a behind-the-scenes look at what goes into running and managing your restaurant.

 You can also use Instagram to showcase your restaurant’s unique décor and atmosphere.
 If you have a particularly scenic location, take advantage of it and post a few photos.